Callum Mintzis is a composer, performer, educator, psychotherapist and writer.

 Personal Life

-Callum grew up in Melbourne, Australia.
-At a very young age, he became interested in meditation.
-As a child, he routinely asked himself questions such as “who am I?” and “what is it to be alive?”
-He felt very connected to nature, animals, and something much bigger than himself.
-As a young boy, he decided he wanted to be a writer, and pledged that he would try to have as many experiences as possible.
-He felt that he could only write from an authentic place if he had actually experienced what the characters had.
-This commitment, he believes, begun opening him to the richness and mystery of the world.
+Callum grew up in Melbourne, Australia, on the stolen lands of the Wurundjeri Woi Wurrung.
+At a very young age, he developed an interest in meditation.
+As a child, he routinely asked himself questions such as “Who am I?” and “What is it to be alive?”
+He often felt very connected to nature, the animals, and something much bigger than himself.
+During this time, he decided he wanted to be a writer, pledging to have as many experiences as possible.
+He felt that he could only write authentically if he had experienced what his characters had.
+This commitment, he believes, opened him up to the richness and mystery of the world.

 As he continued into his teens, he became interested in music and philosophy.
-He became obsessed with Zen, Taoism, and Tibetan Buddhism - most notably through the work of Alan Watts.
-This period preceded a series of heartbreaking, world‑shattering experiences that further broke his assumptions and became the catalyst for his work, revealing a different way of understanding the world.
+He was fascinated with Zen, Taoism, and Tibetan Buddhism - most notably through the work of Alan Watts.
+This period preceded a series of heartbreaking, world‑shattering experiences that fractured his assumptions about the world and became a catalyst for much of his work.
+Inside pain and sorrow, instead of an abyss of meaninglessness, he found expressions of love.
+In this heartbreak, he was able to experience the universality of suffering and the underlying love beneath it.
+Callum views each aspect of his work as an outlet for exploring and sharing this.